 If you think something may be incorrect or if you want to know more about a decision made following an application for Housing Benefit or Council Tax Reduction you should get in touch with us and ask us to explain it.

-• Get in touch by telephone, in writing or by making an appointment at one of our Council offices
+• Get in touch by telephone, in writing or by making an appointment at our Customer service centre

 • We'll send you a letter explaining how and why we made the decision on your claim.
 This is called a Statement of Reasons